Skip to Collaborative on Global Children's Issues Full Site Menu Skip to main content

 The Collaborative on Global Children's Issues is pleased to announce the release of two new reports that respond to this moment:

-The Alliance for Child Protection in Humanitarian Action, Better Care Network, Early Childhood Development Action Network, INSPIRE Implementation Working Group, Moving Minds Alliance, and Georgetown University’s Collaborative on Global Children’s Issues are co-convening a webinar to discuss recommendations to address the impact of U.S. foreign aid cuts on children and their families and to sustain progress on children’s development, care, and protection in the changing landscape.
+The Alliance for Child Protection in Humanitarian Action, Better Care Network, Early Childhood Development Action Network (ECDAN), INSPIRE Implementation Working Group, Moving Minds Alliance, and Georgetown University’s Collaborative on Global Children’s Issues are co-convening a webinar to discuss recommendations to address the impact of U.S. foreign aid cuts on children and their families and to sustain progress on children’s development, care, and protection in the changing landscape.
 We will share key findings from these new reports, highlight concrete examples of how stakeholders are already putting these recommendations into practice, and identify priority actions to support collective learning and collaboration.

 This webinar will be held in English, with Spanish and French simultaneous interpretation.